ministryofjustice/send-legal-mail-to-prisons/README.md

 #### How do I sign is as a legal mail sender?

-Visit URL `http://localhost:3000/barcode/find-recipient` which should redirect to the `Request a link to sign in` page.
+Visit URL `http://localhost:3000/barcode/find-recipient` which should redirect to the `Request a code to sign in` page.
 Enter any email address that ends with `cjsm.net`.

 Open mailcatcher at `http://localhost:1080`.
 Open the first email which should contain a link - click on the link and you will be signed in.

 #### How do I sign in as a mailroom staff user?

 Visit URL `http://localhost:3000` which should redirect you to the HMPPS Auth sign in page.
 Enter credentials `SLM_MAILROOM_USER_LOCAL` / `password1234556`.

+#### How do I sign in as an admin user?

+Visit URL `http://localhost:3000` which should redirect you to the HMPPS Auth sign in page.
+Enter credentials `SLM_ADMIN` / `password1234556`.

 ## Run linter